Sex education: Africa

 Sex education in Africa has focused on stemming the growing AIDS epidemic.
 Most governments in the region have established AIDS education programs in partnership with the World Health Organization and international NGOs.
-These programs were undercut significantly by the Mexico City policy, an initiative put in place by President Ronald Reagan, suspended by President Bill Clinton, and re-instated by President George W. Bush.
+These programs were undercut significantly by the Mexico City policy, an initiative put in place by President Ronald Reagan, suspended by President Bill Clinton, and reinstated by President George W. Bush.
 The Global Gag Rule "required nongovernmental organizations to agree as a condition of their receipt of Federal funds that such organizations would neither perform nor actively promote abortion as a method of family planning in other nations...."
 The policy was again suspended as one of the first official acts by United States President Barack Obama.
 New HIV infections in Uganda decreased dramatically when Clinton supported a comprehensive sexuality education approach (including information about contraception and abortion).
 According to Ugandan AIDS activists, the policy undermined community efforts to reduce HIV prevalence and HIV transmission.

-Egypt teaches knowledge about male and female reproductive systems, sexual organs, contraception and STDs in public schools at the second and third years of the middle-preparatory phase (when students are aged 12–14).
+Egypt teaches knowledge about male and female reproductive systems, sexual organs, contraception, and STDs in public schools at the second and third years of the middle-preparatory phase (when students are aged 12–14).
 A coordinated program between UNDP, UNICEF, and the ministries of health and education promotes sexual education at a larger scale in rural areas and spreads awareness of the dangers of female genital mutilation.

 Asia

-The state of sex education programs in Asia is at various stages of development.
-The topic of sex education is considered to be controversial because it deals with different topics which are sometimes too vague and too broad to be used effectively in society.
+The state of sex education programs in Asia varies by country.
+The topic of sex education is considered to be controversial because it deals with different topics that are sometimes too vague and too broad to be used effectively in society.

 Thailand

-In Thailand there has been progress on sex education, with the boundaries being pushed forward with each revision of the curriculum.
+In Thailand, there has been progress on sex education, with the boundaries being pushed forward with each revision of the curriculum.
 The first national policy on sexuality education in schools was announced in 1938, but sex education was not taught in schools until 1978.
 It was then called "Life and Family Studies", and its content consisted of issues related to the reproductive system and personal hygiene.
-The education curriculum has been revised several times, involving efforts from both government and non-government sectors, and sex education has been accepted as a problem solving tool for adolescent sexual reproduction and health issues.
+The education curriculum has been revised several times, involving efforts from both government and non-government sectors, and sex education has been accepted as a problem-solving tool for adolescent sexual reproduction and health issues.
 This has been a result of educational reform following the National Education Act B.E.
 2542, increasing awareness of problems related to adolescents' sexual practices, and the emergence of women's sexuality and queer movements.
 Another new approach in sexuality education curricula in Thailand has been the Teenpath Project developed by PATH, Thailand.
 PATH has also succeeded in institutionalizing sexuality education curricula in schools since 2003.